zxc916684603/ecs/intl.en-US/User Guide/Instances/Instance RAM roles/Use the instance RAM role by calling APIs.md

     "Version": "1"
     ```

-4. Call the AttachPolicyToRole  [AttachPolicyToRole](../../../../intl.en-US//Authorization policy management interface/AttachPolicyToRole.md#) to authorize the role policy.
+4. Call the [AttachPolicyToRole](../../../../intl.en-US//AttachPolicyToRole.md#) to authorize the role policy.
 5. Set PolicyType to Custom.
-6. Set the parameterPolicyName, for example, EcsRamRoleDocumentTestingPolicy.
+6. Set a parameterPolicyName, for example, EcsRamRoleDocumentTestingPolicy.
-7. Set the parameter RoleName , for example, EcsRamRoleDocumentTesting.
+7. Set a parameter RoleName, for example, EcsRamRoleDocumentTesting.

 ## Attach the instance RAM role {#section_pmw_bf5_xdb .section}

-1. Call the AttachInstanceRamRole  [AttachInstanceRamRole](../../../../intl.en-US/API Reference/Instances/AttachInstanceRamRole.md#) to attach an instance RAM role to an ECS instance.
+1. Call the [AttachInstanceRamRole ](../../../../intl.en-US/API Reference/Instances/AttachInstanceRamRole.md#) to attach an instance RAM role to an ECS instance.
 2. Set the parameters RegionId  and InstanceIds to specify an ECS  instance.
-3. Set the parameter RamRoleName, for example, EcsRamRoleDocumentTesting.
+3. Set a parameter RamRoleName, for example, EcsRamRoleDocumentTesting.

 ## 4. \(Optional\).
 Detach an instance RAM role {#section_k4m_2f5_xdb .section}

-1. Call the DetachInstanceRamRole [DetachInstanceRamRole](../../../../intl.en-US/API Reference/Instances/DetachInstanceRamRole.md#)  to detach an instance RAM role.
+1. Call the [DetachInstanceRamRole](../../../../intl.en-US/API Reference/Instances/DetachInstanceRamRole.md#)  to detach an instance RAM role.
 2. Set the parametersRegionId and InstanceIds to specify an ECS  instance.
-3. Set the parameter RamRoleName , for example, EcsRamRoleDocumentTesting.
+3. Set a parameter RamRoleName, for example, EcsRamRoleDocumentTesting.

 ## 5. \(Optional\).
 Obtain the on-demand authorization credential {#Token .section}